 If you are a student or the parent of a student transitioning to high school that is feeling stressed or anxious, this article is intended to help you feel a bit more relaxed.
 All students feel their anxiety levels wax and wane as the school year progresses.
 For students transitioning to high school, your anxiety level may trigger you daily.
 This article is intended to help students and operate as a guide for parents with the transition process by providing the reader with direct skill-based self-management tools.

 Directly Dealing with the Anxiety: A Guide for Students

 Students: Take a solutions-driven approach and identify “problem” areas- or strengths to develop further) in social & peer-to-peer interaction.
 IF you’re a student and you don’t get along too well with your peers and want to experience social growth, ask yourself what’s wrong with my bend on socialization?
 What are your peers saying?
 I would never recommend listening to your friends or other students’ carte blanche but definitely in small does, ask yourself: why is this person suggesting I change the way I speak or interact with them?

 Allies in School

 Elementary School and/or Middle School may not have gone well, but those experiences are learning moments in discovering what didn’t go well?
 Which ways of making friends were ineffective for you?
 Learning how to discontinue certain behaviors or ways of speaking with people is hard, but so is the transition ahead so choose your friends wisely.

 The Health of Your Friends

-Given the gigantic transition you as student are embarking on, I would not recommend discontinuing treatment if you are in therapy.
-At this time, you should be beginning to identify natural supports and how to access these supports when necessary and appropriately.
-This will serve as a gigantic organic step in healthy peer interaction, outlet for potential emotional distress, and provide you with an accessible natural support in school.
+Given the gigantic transition, you as a student are embarking on, I would not recommend discontinuing treatment if you are in therapy.
+At this time, you should begin to identify natural supports and how to access these supports when necessary and appropriate.
+This will serve as a gigantic organic step in healthy peer interaction, an outlet for potential emotional distress, and provide you with accessible natural support in school.